 Cinnamon reduced oxidative stress in a clinical trial on 22 overweight prediabetic people, possibly helping prevent the onset of type 2 diabetes.
 However, it failed to improve the antioxidant status in another trial on 44 people already suffering from this condition [20, 19].

 In a study that compared the antioxidant activity of 26 spices, cinnamon ranked highest .

-A variety of Cinnamon from Sri Lanka (C. zeylanicum) showed some of the most potent anti-inflammatory activity out of 115 anti-inflammatory foods tested .
+A species of cinnamon from Sri Lanka (C. zeylanicum) showed some of the most potent anti-inflammatory activity out of 115 anti-inflammatory foods tested .

-Cinnamic aldehyde, a constituent of cassia cinnamon, has strong anti-inflammatory activity .
+Cinnamic aldehyde, a constituent of cassia cinnamon, had strong anti-inflammatory activity in mice and cells .

 - Increases IL-10, an anti-inflammatory cytokine .

 - Inhibits NF-kB, the most important pathway causing inflammation in the body .